GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

 # JPA, SQL and @Embeddable

 I'm working on an application that provides information on dutch towns.
-Creating it is less straightforward as I initially thought, for example because town is not a geographical unit in the data structure of the Central Bureau of Statistics.
+Creating it is less straightforward than I initially thought, for example because town is not a geographical unit in the data structure of the Central Bureau of Statistics.
 It requires some jiggling with different datasets, also from PDOK, and some JOIN statements in my database queries.
-That's what this blog is about.
+That's what this blog post is about.

 ## Spring Boot and native SQL queries

-I was always used to write SQL queries in Java, PHP or Python, with either MySql or SQLite as database.
+I'm pretty familiar with writing SQL queries in Java, PHP or Python, working with either MySql or SQLite.
 Databases are great, superfast and you can ask them [anything you want](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-01-26-you-can-ask-databases-anything.md).
-It requires some skill but you can become good at it.
+It requires some skill but you can become good and reasonably fast at it.
+Working with JPA in Spring Boot is kind of a weird thing, making you wonder if you really need to add that extra layer.
+But fortunately, you can still use native SQL in Spring Boot.

 ### Using @Query with _nativeQuery=true_